Build & deploy pipeline

 --workingDir string Sets a custom working directory.
 Default working directory is the current directory. (default "./")

---zeropsYamlPath string Sets a custom path to the zerops.yml file relative to the working directory.
+--zeropsYamlPath string Sets a custom path to the zerops.yaml file relative to the working directory.
 By default zCLI

 pathToFileOrDir

-defines a path to one or more directories and/or files relative to the working directory.
-The working directory is by default the current directory and can be changed using the --workingDir
+defines paths to directories and/or files relative to the working directory.
+The working directory defaults to the current directory and can be changed using the --workingDir

 flag.